Foundation OBRAS runs an art residencies program.

 Since 2004 OBRAS hosted 400 artists from 38 countries for residencies and organized 70 cultural events such as exhibitions and concerts.

-At this moment James Westwater (USA) has a solo exhibition: Edgeponies, at Mad Dooley Gallery in Beacon, New York.
-It features new paintings and drawings from two bodies of work: Finding Pegasus and Edges.
-The show opened January 4.
+James Westwater (USA) had a solo exhibition: Edgeponies, at Mad Dooley Gallery in Beacon, New York.
+It featured paintings and drawings from two bodies of work: Finding Pegasus and Edges.

 A large exhibition of the Pegasus series is planned for Portugal in 2015.
-The show will include installations and sculptures, such as a winged motorcycle, symbol of Westwater’s restless spirit as a young man, when he owned 30 motorcycles over the years and spent much of his time traveling and moving back and forth between the United States and Europe.
+The show will include an installation of a winged motorcycle, symbol of Westwater’s restless spirit as a young man, when he owned 30 motorcycles over the years and spent much of his time traveling and moving back and forth between the United States and Europe.

-At this moment not only James Westwater has an exhibition with links to his residency at OBRAS-Portugal.
+Not only James Westwater has an exhibition with links to his residency at OBRAS-Portugal.
 The same applies to Jacobien the Rooij and to Karin Gerfen.
 Jacobien de Rooij has a solo-exhibition: Door het krijt heenkijken (Looking through the chalk).
 Gallerie Zwaluwkamer, Den Haag (Holland) 10 February-30 April.
 Karin Gerfen made an installation: Wireworld, for the group exhibition „State of the arts” in the Stedelijk museum, Zwolle (Holland).
 16 February-6 May.
-See the Newsletter for more information.

 Ingrid Simons (Holland) just published her art book: Só os caminhos eram meus.

 Ingrid is a visual artist and resident for one month per year at OBRAS.
 She made an art book as a tribute to Portugal.
 It tells about the influence of Portugal on her paintings, silkscreens, azulejos and flower vases.
-Apart from many images it contains two introductions by Anke Schaeffers (Dutch Embassy, Lisbon) and Jos Wilbrink (BKKC) and eight letters by art lovers who reflect on her work.
-The book is printed in a limited, numbered and signed edition of 100 of which 30 are for sale (50€). email@example.com, www.ingridsimons.com
+Apart from many images it contains two introductions and eight letters by art lovers who reflect on her work.
+The book is printed in a limited, numbered and signed edition of 100 of which 30 are for sale (50€).
+A second edition is considered email@example.com, www.ingridsimons.com

 You can translate texts in your preferred language